na4zagin3/satyrographos/README.md

 [日本語版 README はこちら](https://github.com/na4zagin3/satyrographos/blob/master/README-ja.md)

-A naive package manager for [SATySFi](https://github.com/gfngfn/SATySFi).
+A package manager for [SATySFi](https://github.com/gfngfn/SATySFi).

 _WARNING: Command line interfaces, except for the `satyrographos install`, are EXPERIMENTAL and subject to change and removal._